AvinashGudipudi/PaymentProcess-Api-Application/README.md

-# filed_payments
+# Payment_Process
-###### author : Avinash Gudipudi
+###### Author : Avinash Gudipudi
 ###### email: gvnsavinash@gmail.com
 ###### Operating system used: Windows 10

 Coding exercise:

-Write a Flask Web API with only 1 method called “ProcessPayment” that receives a request like this
+A Flask Web API with only 1 method called “ProcessPayment” that receives a request like this

     -CreditCardNumber(mandatory, string, it should be a valid credit card number) -CardHolder`: (mandatory, string)